Downhill Skiing In The Lake Winnipesaukee Area

 Waterville Valley.

-Each of those is a bit longer to drive to, but can add variety to a ski vacation.
+Each of those is a bit longer to drive to, but can add variety to a New Hampshire ski vacation.